 · An ESOP (Employee Stock Ownership Plan).

-Initially the business owner may think that going it alone will be quicker and more economical than working with an expert transition planner.
-However, with more business owners than ever before facing the transition of their business over the next 5 years, many owners realize that a team of coordinated expert advisors can save them time, money, and confusion.
+Initially business owners may feel that going it alone will be quicker and more economical than working with an expert transition planner.
+However, with more business owners than ever before facing the transition of their business over the next 5 years, you may find as other owners have that a team of coordinated expert advisors can save you time, money, and create greater peace of mind.
+To assess how prepared you are to successfully transition your business, take our Free CORE Transition Planning Assessment.
 For more information on CORE’s Exit Planning Services Click Here.
 To set up a no obligation 55-minute exploratory session about your transition planning Contact Us Today.